Teresa Giudice, 48, Flaunts Bikini Body Alongside Shirtless Boyfriend At The Beach

-Teresa Giudice showed off her flawless bikini body, and her love for her new boyfriend, in a sizzling beach photo posted to her Instagram account this week.
-The Real Housewives of New Jersey star shared the new photo on January 29 in which she posed in a string two-piece alongside Luis Ruelas.
+Teresa Giudice showed off her flawless bikini body and her love for her new boyfriend in a sizzling beach photo posted to her Instagram account this week.
+The Real Housewives of New Jersey star shared the new photo on January 29, where she posed in a string two-piece alongside Luis Ruelas.

 Teresa looked years younger than her actual age of 48 as she put her hand on her hip and bent her left leg while barefoot on the sand.
-She revealed plenty of her tan in a black bikini, which was made up of a plunging triangle top that revealed her toned tummy and plenty of her décolletage.
+She revealed plenty of her tan in a black bikini, which was made up of a plunging triangle top that showed her toned tummy and plenty of her décolletage.
 She paired it with matching plain low-rise black bottoms.

-Teresa rocked a see-through bright pink lace cover up over her arms, which stretched down to her knees but was open to flaunt all her obvious hard work at the gym.
+Teresa rocked a see-through bright pink lace cover-up, which stretched down to her knees but was open to flaunt all her obvious hard work at the gym.

-She covered her eyes with glam sunglasses and rocked a fedora over her long, brunette locks that cascaded over both shoulders, accessorizing with a gold necklace.
+She covered her eyes with glam sunglasses and rocked a fedora over her long brunette locks that cascaded over both shoulders.
+She accessorized the look with a gold necklace.

 Teresa put her arm around her man as they posed together in front of the ocean.